-As soon as you book your flights, start looking at the exchange rate.
+As soon as you book your flights, start looking at the currency exchange rate.
 Take a look at how the Aussie dollar has performed against your destination’s currency over the past few months to see how it’s trending, and you’ll quickly get an idea of what’s a normal rate – and what is a good one.

 Even if it’s still months away from your trip, stock up on cash as soon as you spot a great rate.
 Not only will you know you’ve done your homework and got a good deal, it will help with budget planning for the trip itself.